Trump Makes STUNNING 180 on Russia–Ukraine War & TORCHES the UN in EPIC Rant - SF639

 Do you think there's someone or no one that's saying that?

-Or do you think that Erica Kirk's ability to forgive the murderer of her husband is so such outrageous and fierce grace that even the cynical, the sceptical, the judgmental, and the damning have to take a breath.
+Or do you think that Erica Kirk's ability to forgive the murderer of her husband is so such outrageous and fierce grace that even the cynical, the skeptical, the judgmental and the damning have to take a breath.

-Yahweh God, we hang upon a thread of breath, and one day the exhalation is final.
+Yahweh, Yahweh, Yahweh, Yahweh God, we hang upon a thread of breath and one day the exhalation is final.

-And wither then, wither then your hatred, whither then your lack of forgiveness.
+And wither then, wither then your hatred, wither then your lack of forgiveness.

 Let's have a look at Jimmy Kimmel on Erica Kirk's speech.

-Now that's sanctity when the audience stand up and cheer, but that's always the case when the audience stand up and cheer.
+Now, that's sanctimony when the audience stand up and cheer, but that's always the case when the audience stand up and cheer.

 That happens all the time on those shows.